 • Detention will take place after school Tuesday or Thursday each week from 3:20 - 5:00 unless special arrangements are made by the school administration.

-• If students do not serve detention, they will be assigned half a day of ISS.
+If students do not serve detention, they will be assigned two detention times.
+If they continue to not attend, they will be assigneed half a day of ISS.
 Should the student not attend again, further consequences will be determined.